2022 Fijian general election: Elected members

-By division

 Government formation

 Final results showed that no party or known coalition were able to secure more than 50% of the votes to form a government.
 The Social Democratic Liberal Party which won only 3 seats became the kingmaker.
 On 17 December, the party set up a negotiating team and discussions were held with the two leading parties; FijiFirst and the People's Alliance.
 The next day, the 'kingmaker' party announced its list of non-negotiable terms which included bringing back the Great Council of Chiefs, providing free tertiary education, forgiving student loans, and establishing an embassy in Jerusalem.
 SODELPA's youth wing demanded the party not form a government with FijiFirst.
 They also urged the party leadership to reconcile differences with Rabuka to bring Bainimarama's 16-year "dictatorial rule" to an end.

 On 19 December, SODELPA's management board met to discuss and decide the party they would form a coalition with.
 FijiVillage reported that some senior members of the management board pushed for a coalition with FijiFirst while others were against it.
 Ultimately, no decision was made and the party's negotiating team was sent back to the two leading parties to further review some aspects of their offer.
 A leaked letter from 18 December revealed that FijiFirst was offering ministerial portfolios to all three SODELPA members of parliament, but that SODELPA was intending to gain the post of deputy prime minister.

 On 20 December, delegations from the two leading parties met with SODELPA's management board.
 Negotiations concluded and SODELPA announced the formation of a coalition government with the People's Alliance and its coalition partner, the National Federation Party, effectively ending FijiFirst's eight-year tenure and Bainimarama's 16-year premiership.
 The management board which consisted of 30 members voted in a secret ballot; 16 voted in favour of the opposition coalition while 14 voted for FijiFirst.
-The new coalition selected People's Alliance leader Sitiveni Rabuka as Prime Minister designate.
+The new coalition selected People's Alliance leader Sitiveni Rabuka as prime minister designate.